 (2) Any dog license or kennel license may be revoked by the Code Enforcement, based on the above provisions for any single calendar year.
 A permanent revocation request may be presented to the Municipal Court and a judge may revoke a person’s ability to possess a dog license for two or more years.

-(F) Classification.
+(F) Classification

 (1) The Code Enforcement shall classify all dogs within the city that comes to their attention.
 A letter of classification must be sent to a dog keeper any time a classification level is changed on a dog.
 An appeal of this classification may be made in writing to the Code Enforcement requesting a second review of the conditions that provided for the dog’s classification.
 Once the Code Enforcement has completed the review process, the determination shall be final.

-(a) Level 1.
-A Level 1 classification is a non-aggressive dog that does not frequently violate this subchapter.
+(a) Level 1 A Level 1 classification is a non-aggressive dog that does not frequently violate this subchapter.

-(b) Level 2.
+(b) Level 2

 1. A Level 2 classification is a dog that shows signs of aggressive behavior (such as but not limited to growling, snarling or snapping) but has not attempted to attack or menace a human or other domestic animal; or a dog that violates this subchapter three or more times within a calendar year.